-Operator - our bot that automates simple tasks - only gets involved in conversations at the right time, when it knows it can help.
-We’ve designed it to be helpful, tactful, and transparent.
+Operator's Task Bots automate simple actions, so your team can focus on more valuable work.
+They only get involved in conversations at the right time, when they can help.
+We’ve designed our bots to be helpful, tactful, and transparent.

 Can I control when Operator triggers?

 You can set Operator to have a two-minute delay before triggering inside office hours.

 Here's how the delay during office hours works: